Islam in Japan

-The history of Islam in Japan is relatively brief in relation to the religion's longstanding presence in other nearby countries.
-Islam is one of the smallest minority faiths in Japan, representing around 0.15% of the total population as of 2020, it is however the fastest growing religion in Japan, having 110,000 followers in 2010 to 230,000 at the end of 2019.
-There were isolated occasions of Muslims in Japan before the 19th century.
-Today, Muslims are made up of largely immigrant communities, as well as, though smaller, the ethnic Japanese community.
+The history of Islam in Japan is relatively brief in relation to the religion's longstanding presence in other nearby countries, and forms a minority of its historical and current population.
+Islam is one of the smallest minority faiths in Japan, representing around 0.28% of the total population as of early 2020.
+Due to a small initial population base, immigration from Muslim majority countries has made Islam one of the fastest growing religions in the country in terms of percentage increase, with its followers growing by approximately 110%, from 110,000 in 2010 to 230,000 at the end of 2019, out of the total population of Japan of around 126 million.

+While there were isolated occasions of Muslim presence in Japan before the 19th century, today, approximately 90% of Muslims in Japan are of foreign origin, with the rest being native Japanese converts.

 History

 Early history

 There are isolated records of contact between Islam and Japan before the opening of the country in 1853, possibly as early as the 1700s; some Muslims did arrive in earlier centuries, although these were isolated incidents.
 Some elements of Islamic philosophy were also distilled as far as back as the Heian period through Chinese and Southeast Asian sources.